 Personality disorder that is severe enough to have repeatedly manifested itself by overt acts

-Transient loss of control of nervous system function(s) without satisfactory explanation of cause.
+Transient loss of control of nervous system function(s) without a satisfactory explanation of the cause.